 There are no special requirements for Elastic to collect OpenTelemetry data from a Kubernetes cluster.
 Any normal Kubernetes cluster on GKE, EKS, AKS, or Kubernetes compliant cluster (self-deployed and managed) works.

-Step 2: Load the HipsterShop application on the cluster
+Step 2: Load the OpenTelemetry demo application on the cluster

 Get your application on a Kubernetes cluster in your cloud service of choice or local Kubernetes platform.
 The application I am using is available here.